1godfrey/sports-streaming-app/README.md

-# 🏟️ Amateur Sports FAST - Free Streaming Platform
+# 🏟️ King Sports - Free Streaming Platform

 🚀 **Project Overview**
-Amateur Sports FAST is a modern, lightweight video streaming platform built to showcase amateur sports games and highlights from around the world — for free.
+King Sports is a modern, lightweight video streaming platform built to showcase amateur sports games and highlights from around the world — for free.

 📺 **Watch Live Games**